Managed local follow-up of long term cancer survivors: ADAPT

 What are we trying to do?

-An innovation in the management of long term cancer survivors has been implemented at The Christie NHS Foundation Trust, in Greater Manchester (ADAPT).
+An innovation in the management of long term cancer survivors - called ADAPT - has been implemented at The Christie NHS Foundation Trust, in Greater Manchester.
 Under the previous way of working, patients had an annual review held at the hospital.
-Under the new ADAPT way General Practitioners (GPs) are encouraged to monitor patients in a primary care setting.
+Under the ADAPT way General Practitioners (GPs) are encouraged to monitor patients in a primary care setting.

-This study seeks to examine the cost consequences of the ADAPT scheme in primary and secondary care.
+This study is examining the cost consequences of the ADAPT scheme in primary and secondary care.

 Why is it important?